sorend/fylearn/README.md

 About
 -----

-FyLearn is supposed to mean "FuzzY learning", but in Danish the word "fy" means loosely translated "for shame".
+fylearn is supposed to mean "FuzzY learning", but in Danish the word "fy" means loosely translated "for shame".
 It has been created by the Department of Computer Science at Sri Venkateswara University, Tirupati, INDIA by a [PhD student](http://www.cs.svu-ac.in/~sorend/) as part of his research.

 Contributions:
 --------------